 The value below which a certain percentage of events (cells) in a dataset would be found.

 Statistics can be deleted by right clicking them in the population tree and selecting "Delete".
-You can also ouble click on a statistic to bring up its menu.
+You can also ouble click on a statistic to bring up its details menu.
 Clicking delete in the menu will remove the stat.

 Statistics can be exported to a CSV file which can be opened in any spreadsheet-type application (Excel) for further analysis.
 To export stats, click "File" then "Save CSV File".
 When exported, all statistics from all open files in the current project will be tabulated.